-Pursuant to section 1128 of the SSA, Molina Healthcare and its Subcontractors may not subcontract with an Excluded Provider/Person.
-Molina Healthcare and its Subcontractors will terminate subcontracts immediately when Molina Healthcare and its Subcontractors become aware of such excluded Provider/person or when Molina Healthcare and its Subcontractors receive notice.
-Molina Healthcare and its Subcontractors certify that neither it nor its member/Provider is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
-Where Molina Healthcare and its Subcontractors are unable to certify any of the statements in this certification, Molina Healthcare and its Subcontractors will attach a written explanation to this Agreement.
+Pursuant to section 1128 of the SSA, Molina and its Subcontractors may not subcontract with an Excluded Provider/person.
+Molina and its Subcontractors shall terminate subcontracts immediately when Molina and its Subcontractors become aware of such excluded Provider/person or when Molina and its Subcontractors receive notice.
+Molina and its Subcontractors certify that neither it nor its Member/Provider is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
+Where Molina and its Subcontractors are unable to certify any of the statements in this certification, Molina and its Subcontractors shall attach a written explanation to this Agreement.

-R. Ongoing Monitoring of Sanctions
+Ongoing Monitoring of Sanctions